 Despite the poor choice in name, you are wasting the potential of your TFSA if you open an account at your bank, or even Tangerine, to earn a measly 1% interest.
 TFSAs should be invested in growth assets like stocks.

 We are still mostly invested in currency-hedged U.S. stocks.
-This month I added a position in a larger energy name as it hit my buy signal.
+This month I added an energy position as it hit my buy signal.
 I have a stop-loss number in place to limit any downside if things turn downwards.
 I also have some cash in our investment accounts patiently waiting for another entry.

 In September, we finished the month with a total of $597,521 in our investment accounts.
 September was a weaker month for my strategy and I actually ended the month with a small investment loss.